 Mom faded in and out of consciousness all the next day, unable to offer more than yeses or nos.
 I talked about our life together, about her love for Dad and for Bud, about tennis and origami, about all the Christmases we’d spent together.

-The doctor told us that in order to make her more comfortable they would need to up her medication; she would only be semi-conscious after this and no longer able to communicate.
+The doctor told us that in order to make her more comfortable they would need to up her medication; she no longer able to communicate.
 It was code for, “Say your good-byes.”

 Bud sat by her for a long time, unable to speak.
-Then I took her hand, smiled, and said, “You can’t have too much of the way, the truth, and the life, can you?”
-She did a little choking laugh, squeezed my hand, and shook her head no, her eyes glowing.
+Then I took her hand, smiled and said, “You can’t have too much of the way, the truth, and the life, can you?”
+She did a little choking laugh, squeezed my hand, and shook her head no.

-She was fighting for every breath and yet her eyes were glowing.
+She was fighting for every breath, yet her eyes were glowing.
 I suddenly realized that in the race toward God, she’d run far ahead of me.